onaralili/pothole-detector-project/README.md

 **PotholeDetectorWebApp** is a web app for visualizing the data received from LoRa.
 The data can be seen on table view and is exportable as a dataset.
 The app also offers heatmap for better visualization.

+**node-serialport-reader** is a node app that reads data from via serial port.
+We used this app to read and insert incoming data to database.

 ## Used board and sensor
  The application uses [X-NUCLEO-IKS01A2](http://www.st.com/en/ecosystems/x-nucleo-iks01a2.html)'s built-in [LSM6DSL](http://www.st.com/en/mems-and-sensors/lsm6dsl.html) accelerometer sensor on top of the [NUCLEO-F401RE](http://www.st.com/en/ecosystems/x-nucleo-iks01a2.html) board.
  For communcation between STM32 board and LoRa receiver and GPS position [Seeduino LoRaWAN](https://www.seeedstudio.com/Seeeduino-LoRaWAN-p-2780.html) is being used.